HackCU/pages/_pages/guide/lhd/hacker.md

 {% include sections/workshops.md %}

-To be updated soon

 ### Forming Teams :smiley:

 - Team sizes are limited to a maximum of **4** people each
-- Join the [#lhd-boulder](https://localhackday.slack.com/messages/CE5PG4TS8/) channel on the [Local Hack Day Slack](https://localhackday.slack.com)to meet other hackers and potential team members before the event
+- Join the #lhd2019 channel on our own [HackCU Slack](https://hackcu.slack.com) to meet other hackers and potential team members before the event, and join the #lhd-build-2019-hackcu channel on the [MLH Local Hack Day Slack](https://app.slack.com/client/TE6D2D8NS/CRCEK2PRC)
 - We will also have a team formation event before the hacking begins!

 ### Need Help?
 Mentors! :raised_hand:

-All of our mentors will be hanging out at [mentors.hackcu.org](https://mentors.hackcu.org).
-Register to ask for help.
+All of our mentors will be hanging out through the event.
 If you want to help out other hackers let us know.
-Check out this guide for the app: [bit.ly/hackcu_mentorapp](http://bit.ly/hackcu_mentorapp).

 ### Project Submissions :trophy:

-Please submit your projects on the LHD [Devpost](https://build.devpost.com/?ref_content=featured&ref_feature=challenge&ref_medium=discover) by **Saturday 7th 09:00 PM**.  **Submit early, you can edit your submission!**
+Please submit your projects on the LHD [Devpost](https://build.devpost.com/) by **Saturday 7th 09:00 PM**.  **Submit early, you can edit your submission!**

 **Remember!
 Local Hack Day is NOT a competition and we will not be judging accordingly.** These submissions are purely for fun!
 Enjoy hacking!